How we test cordless phones

 - What's the phone's range like?

-Head straight to our cordless phone reviews - or read on to find out more about how we test to answer each of these questions.
+Head straight to our cordless phone reviews to compare results, or read on to find out more about how we test landline phones.

 How clear are calls to and from the phone?